 Accommodations: Students with disabilities should contact the Disabled Students Program (DSP) office first, and then me, as soon as possible, but in any event at least a month in advance of any exam for which you are requesting special accommodations.

 Concluding thoughts: Computing is a powerful tool that all engineers and scientists should know about.
-We will work hard to present E7 course material to you in a way that is clear and compelling, and you will work hard learning valuable new skills in this class.
 We hope you have a good semester, and GO BEARS!